Our Head of History & Politics is Mr G J Affleck

-The department teaches in a suite of four rooms in the George Hill building, all of which are equipped with interactive white boards and audio visual facilities.
+The department teaches in a suite of five rooms in the George Hill building, all of which are equipped with interactive white boards and audio visual facilities.

 We follow a programme of study covering British history from the Norman Conquest to the Second World War.